Hiwonder-docs/SpiderPi-Pro/source/docs/10_recognition_tracking.md

 <img class="common_img" src="../_static/media/chapter_10/section_4/image3.png"  />

-(3) Enter the command "cd spiderpi/functions" and press "Enter" to navigate to the directory where the game program is located.
+(3) Enter the command and press "Enter" to navigate to the directory where the game program is located.

 ```bash
 cd spiderpi/functions
 ```

-(4) Enter "python3 color_track.py", then press "Enter" to start the game.
+(4) Enter the command, then press "Enter" to start the game.

 ```bash
 python3 color_track.py